Pre-historic Art with Middle School

 My 7th grade art curriculum takes students chronologically from pre-historic art through modern movements.
 We began this school year by looking at Cuevas de las Manos in Argentina.
-I find it humbling to imagine the early humans who imprinted their hands on these walls thousands of years ago.
-The urge to make art and leave a piece of ourselves behind spans our entire evolution as a species.
+I love imagining the early humans who imprinted their hands on these walls thousands of years ago.
+Throughout our entire evolution as a species we’ve always had the urge to make art and leave a piece of ourselves behind.

 Students used toothbrushes and small cups of paint to create a “spray-paint” splatter effect.